Merlin Owen Pasco: WW1 service and death

 At the commencement of World War One, Pasco volunteered to serve in the New Zealand Armed Forces but was turned down.
 He then travelled to Australia and joined the Australian 2nd Division.
 He served with the Division in Egypt, Gallipoli, and then in France.
-Pasco was killed in action near the village of Corbie in France on the 6 August 1918.
+Pasco was killed in action near the village of Corbie in France on 6 August 1918.
 He was 25 years old when he died.
 Pasco is buried at the La Neuville British Cemetery, Corbie.